thien/spacebodies.cpp/Report/Report.md

 Due to the nature of the bodies interacting with a force, collisions are unpredictable and are likely to fly away as they progress over time.
 For the sake of this particular simulation, each randomly generated body (using the seed mentioned prior) has a value ranging from -0.000001 to 0.000001 for all of its displacement attributes $(s_x, s_y, s_z)$ and its velocities ($v_x, v_y, v_z$).
 To improve chances of a collision, the mass for each body would be negligible ($10^{-11}$), and a 20,000 random bodies are initialised.
 Adaptive time stepping is enabled.
 The base timestep is $10^{-7}$.

-A good portion of bodies are merged upon spawning; the first time step shows a considerable number of collisions due to the high probabilistic outcomes as the density of bodies in a small area affords.
-Simulating the outcome using a larger range makes it unlikely for a collision to occur.
+A good portion of bodies are merged upon spawning.
+This is due to the high chances of bodies having the same positions due to the small range of values that can be generated for the bodies characteristics.
+It is also noted that simulating the outcome in a larger period of time makes it increasingly unlikely for a collision to occur.

-Issues were faced in terms of running the simulation on Paraview due to the wide  spectrum of values produced; i.e values are range from $-10^{-8}$ to $10^{21}$.
-It is also noted that in the event of collisions during collisions, it reduces the number of operations as bodies are fused, improving the running time.
+Issues were faced in terms of running the simulation on Paraview due to the number of bodies and the wide spectrum of values produced; i.e values are range from $-10^{-8}$ to $10^{21}$.
+This is related to how the calculation of the next bodies; where the force calculated can influence the bodies trajectory in a significant manner.
+It is also noted that collisions improve the running time as there are less bodies to consider during calculation.

 #4.
 Scaling Experiments